-Why dogs bark and how to manage them in different situations.
+Dog owners are responsible for ensuring their dog does not create a nuisance by barking excessively.
+Find out why dogs bark and how to manage them in different situations.

 The plan aims to encourage responsible pet ownership and management of pets to the benefit of pets, the pet owner, the broader community and the environment.

-- T: 02 4474 1019
+T: 4474 1019